 In my various interviews over the past year, a common theme of mine has been the relationship between design and development on the web.
-I am curious to hear your thoughts on this as well.
+I am curious to hear Garrett's thoughts on this as well.

 As someone who dabbles in the creation of web sites as a hobby and follows the true professionals online, it appears that there are not a lot of people who are highly skilled on both sides of this fence.
 It seems like most folks tend to spend more time on one side over the other and their career sticks on that path.

 That seems to be changing somewhat in recent times, but overall I think the sentiment still holds true.
 As someone who has worked in the industry for more than nine years, do you agree with this?
 Is it hard for a person to be highly competent at design and development when it comes to the web?

 From a quick reading of garrettmurray.net and looking at your portfolio, it might be easy to assume that you are a more of a developer yourself.
 What would you call yourself?
 Where are your strengths?

 Oh, I'm definitely a developer, yes.
 I have been saying for years that I'm not a designer, but it gets harder and harder to say that with a straight face when you look at how many times I've redesigned my personal weblog (maniacalrage.net) or the various other sites and projects I've done recently.
 That being said, I still don't consider myself a designer in professional terms, because I never design for clients.